Sandgrouse: Description

 Sandgrouse have small, pigeon-like heads and necks and sturdy compact bodies.
 They range in size from 24 to 40 cm in length and from 150 to 500 g in weight.
+Their feathers' colours blend in with their desert environment.
 The adults are sexually dimorphic with the males being slightly larger and more brightly colored than the females.
 They have eleven strong primary feathers and long pointed wings, giving them a fast and direct flight.
 The muscles of the wings are powerful and the birds are capable of rapid take off and sustained flight.
 In some species, the central feathers in the tail are extended into long points.

 The legs are short and members of the genus Syrrhaptes have feathers growing on both the legs and toes, and no hind toes, while members of the genus Pterocles have legs feathered just at the front, no feathers on the toes, and rudimentary hind toes raised off the ground.

 The plumage is cryptic, generally being in shades of sandy brown, grey and buff, and variously mottled and barred, enabling the birds to merge into the dusty landscape.
 There is a dense layer of under down which helps insulate the bird from extremes of heat and cold.
 The feathers of the belly are specially adapted for absorbing water and retaining it, allowing adults, particularly males, to carry water to chicks that may be many miles away from watering holes.
 The amount of water that can be carried in this way is 15 to 20 millilitres (0.5 to 0.7 fluid ounces).